Kandeel4411/RedditWallpaperBot/README.md

 # RedditWallpaperBot
 A Bot for Reddit that gets top Hot sorted picture from a given Subreddit and sets it as background.

-(Windows only currently)
+## Supported OS
+ Windows, Mac and Linux(KDE, GNOME, LX(DE/QT), Mate)

 ## Prerequisite
 * Must have python3.6+ installed.